cljsinfo/cljs.info/00-scrap/faqs.md

 * I won't be able to hire anyone who knows ClojureScript.
 Answer: don't hire for specific technology skill; hire good developers and teach them.

+## What is the best way to learn ClojureScript?
+I'm sold on the ideas, but intimidated by the syntax.

+TODO: address intimidation concerns, mention simplicity of syntax maybe the "best way to learn" and "intimidated" are two different sections

+Learning ClojureScript is a combination of understanding the syntax (15 minutes) and familiarizing yourself with the functions available in the core library.
+The ClojureScript core library is extensive and contains a wealth of functions that will make up the backbone of any program.
+Many popular JavaScript libraries can be replaced with functions from ClojureScript core (underscore.js is a good example).
+It is worth exploring and familiarizing yourself with what's available. (link to cheatsheet)

+Like any language, the best way to learn ClojureScript is to write something in it.
+A mix of theory and practice will get you a long way.

+If you get stuck, there are many excellent community resources (TODO: links).
+The ClojureScript community is full of smart people and has a reputation for being friendly.

 ## But JavaScript has so many libraries!

 You can use *any* JavaScript library from ClojureScript.
 No exceptions.